 Here is an example:

-A construction company in SouthEast London should bid for the keyword “Construction company SE London” *and* they can bid for the highly competitive keyword “industrial construction company”, while targeting only people who live in SouthEast London, by radius and postcodes.
+A construction company in SouthEast London should bid for the keyword “Construction company SE London” *and* they can bid for the highly competitive keyword “industrial construction company”, while using geofencing marketing to target only people who live in SouthEast London, by radius and postcodes.

 These are virtually guaranteed to increase your conversions and reduce your CPC.